Gen-Mina people: Population

 One source describes the Gen-Mina as a major ethnic group in Togo and Benin.

 Population estimates for the Gen-Mina people vary.
 In 1976, the population of the Ga and the Ané, the Mina, numbered around 75,000.
 In 1996, the population of the Mina was over 150,000 with over 60,000 of those people being Ané.
 According to IPUMS-International, the 2010 Togo Census recorded 25,937 Mina, Guen, and Anecho people and the 2013 Benin Census recorded 11,686 Mina people.

 Culture

-Epé-Ekpé

 Epé-Ekpé, an annual festival celebrated in September, marks the lunar new year for the Mina.
 The four day long event has music and dance, and culminates in kpesoso, the revelation of the sacred stone.
 The color of the stone is said to determine the future of Glidji in the coming year.

 The festival is said to have first been celebrated in the late seventeenth century.

-Religion

 Some Mina practice Tchamba Vodun, a variety of Vodún that emphasizes the experiences of the enslaved and slaving ancestors of those who practice it.